hashgraph/hedera-transaction-tool/docs/issues/approver-group-workflow.md

 ## Transaction Creation UX — Live Group Preview

-During transaction creation, as the creator fills in entities (fee payer, sender/receiver accounts, file IDs, etc.), the frontend queries the API to check whether any of those entities have associated reviewer groups.
+During transaction creation, as the creator fills in entities (fee payer, sender/receiver accounts, file IDs, etc.), the frontend checks its local store to determine whether any of those entities have associated reviewer groups.
 Matched groups are displayed immediately in the reviewers section as a read-only preview, so the creator knows before submitting that a review requirement will be applied.
 The creator cannot remove these automatically matched groups from the form.

 The creator may also add additional reviewers on top of the automatically matched ones.
 The "Add Reviewer" modal lets the creator select individual contacts and optionally set a threshold (e.g., 2-of-5 selected contacts must accept).
 The selected contacts and threshold are stored as a `transaction_reviewer_list` row.
 Both automatic groups and the ad-hoc list are independently required — all automatic group thresholds must be met and the ad-hoc list threshold must be met before the transaction advances to fully reviewed.